Details

 Given these close links, there is not a clear distinction between Cambridge Analytica offering to help sort through hacked emails for distribution or sharing information with Russian entities, and the Trump campaign doing so.
 At the very least, Cambridge Analytica seem to have been attempting to take advantage of Russian efforts.

-Cambridge Analytica also had some publicly documented links to Russia.
+Cambridge Analytica also had other publicly documented links to Russia.
 They gave briefings on their political work to Moscow firm Lukoil, and the researcher who developed their crucial algorithm worked for St Petersburg university and was funded by the Russian government for his research into social media.
 Facebook data which Cambridge Analytica acquired under false pretenses was accessed from Russia.
 Cambridge Analytica tested the popularity of Vladimir Putin among Americans in 2014, at the direction of Steve Bannon.
 An employee of Cambridge Analytica's parent company named Sam Patten had also worked for many years with Konstantin Kilimnik, the same suspected Russian spy that Paul Manafort met with.
 (Patten has now pled guilty to acting as an unregistered foreign agent, and Kilimnik faces charges of witness tampering.)
 That parent company also boasted of election interference in brochures.
 Alexander Nix was caught on video offering services exploiting bribes, ex-spies, fake IDs and sex workers to influence political campaigns.

 In 2014 under Bannon, Cambridge Analytica harvested Facebook data from at least 87 million users and left sensitive voter-targeting algorithms unprotected online, where it could be accessed by anyone including foreign agents.
 The company was found guilty of breaking UK data protection laws.
 In the US, The Federal Trade Commission has reportedly voted to approve fining Facebook roughly $5bn to settle an investigation into the company’s privacy violations that was launched following the Cambridge Analytica revelations.